Home The Setup The Schizoid State The Function Contacts About

 This lays bare that many personality disorders are likely only surface ossified personality structures due to CPTSD.

-Each personality disorder would be therefore a stress induced attempt to emotionally regulate that was built often in the formative years and has ossified in a maladaptive structure.
+Each personality disorder would be therefore a stress induced attempt to emotionally regulate that was built - often in the formative years - and has ossified in a maladaptive structure.

-Symptoms like confabulation, hypervigilance, catastrophizing, lying pathologically, being grandiose, among others, are indicative of maladaptive psychological structures are disproportional to the state of affairs.
+Symptoms like confabulation, hypervigilance, catastrophizing, lying pathologically, being grandiose, among others, are indicative of maladaptive psychological structures and are disproportional to the state of affairs.

 Exaggerated displays of emotionality are toxic to the person and everyone around them.
 Not only they make the nervous system overreactive, but they also stress others which will lead to escalation.